densh/scala-offheap/docs/02_off-heap_classes.md

 }
 ```

-**Data layout.** Enum classes are represented as a tagged unions of the nested off-heap
+**Data layout.** Variant classes are represented as a tagged unions of the nested off-heap
 classes.
 Layout-wise this has an effect of having one extra hidden tag field (of the smallest
 numeric type appropriate to enumerate all nested classes) to each and every children
 data class.